ItsADanny/N-Counter/README.md

 # N-Counter
-Word counter for a specific word
+Discord word counter for user defined words

+More information to follow about the functions of the Discord bot